 Due to the very high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Scams, whereby criminals try to extort money from travellers using fake police, hotel and government identification, are common.
+You should always ask to see identification in order to establish bona fides.

 In Nairobi, confrontations between police and criminal suspects occur regularly.
 Bystanders have been wounded or killed as result of indiscriminate gunfire in crowded areas.
 We advise you to remain vigilant at all times.